-Dene K'éh Kusān (DKK) which means, "always will be there" in Kaska, is a proposed Indigenous Protected and Conserved Area (IPCA) in northern British Columbia, which will protect their ancestral territory from biodiversity loss while creating economic opportunity for Kaska Dena and the surrounding communities.
-DUC, the Dena Keyah Institute and Dane nan yế dāh Kaska Land Guardian Program have partnered to support their IPCA management plan, by providing wetland maps to complement their planning and decision-making processes.
-The results are a set of reliable and easy-to-read collection of spatial information to support the on-going management of the Kaska region, a region we hope "always will be there."
+Dene K'éh Kusān (DKK), which means "the peoples way we follow" in Kaska, is a proposed Indigenous Protected and Conserved Area (IPCA) in northern British Columbia.
+DUC, the Dene Keyah Institute, and Dane nan yé dāh Kaska Land Guardian Program have partnered to support their IPCA management plan, using the wetland inventory created by DUC in 2023 to select suitable wetland sites for ARU deployment across the territory.
+The goal is to build a baseline avian acoustic inventory across DKK.